BichHoang8968/pgspider/README.md

 ### Modify Multi-Tenant table using node filter
 You can choose modifying node with 'IN' clause after table name.
-Currently, INSERT query does not support IN clause.

 <pre>
 SELECT * FROM t1;